getgauge/docs.gauge.org/getting_started/installing-gauge.rst

 Choose your Setup to Install Gauge
 ----------------------------------

+.. cssclass:: question-circle

-Select your setup to see the instructions for installing gauge. ?
+Select your setup to see the instructions for installing gauge.

 .. _installation-selection: